googleapis/conformance-tests/README.md

 The test protos may refer to protos within the production API.
-There is no versioning applied to these imports; it's assumed that it's always sufficient to take the head of the master branch in https://github.com/googleapis/googleapis.
+There is no versioning applied to these imports; it's assumed that it's always sufficient to take the head of the main branch in https://github.com/googleapis/googleapis.

 Each API should have a `TestFile` message containing repeated fields